Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 thus making it worthwhile for me to spend my spare time on enhancing this one.
 Back at the door assigned to me, I looked over the fields, focusing inward.

-Allowing a circuit to maintain it's structure required a direct connection to tap into my flow of mana.
+Allowing a circuit to maintain its structure required a direct connection to tap into my flow of mana.
 Such a connection itself needed to be stable, using parts of the mana it diverted.